camikazegreen/interview/README.md

-# UA Publication #
+# UAQS Publication #

 ## Overview ##
-This repository contains a module made with [Features](https://www.drupal.org/project/features) that provides a UA Publication content type.
+This repository contains a module made with [Features](https://www.drupal.org/project/features) that provides a UAQS Publication content type.

 ## Requirements ##
 - In order to use this feature, you must first download and enable the [Features](https://www.drupal.org/project/features) module.